jonmarks12/ML-FSM/README.md

 ## Usage
 For projects referencing algorithmic improvements to the FSM please cite:

-Marks, J., & Gomes, J. (2024).
-Incorporation of Internal Coordinates Interpolation into the Freezing String Method. http://arxiv.org/abs/2407.09763
+>Marks, J., & Gomes, J. (2025).
+Incorporation of Internal Coordinates Interpolation into the Freezing String Method.
+Journal of Chemical Theory and Computation. https://doi.org/10.1021/acs.jctc.5c01492

 For projects using the FSM with ML-based potentials please cite:

-Marks, J., & Gomes, J. (2025).
+>Marks, J., & Gomes, J. (2025).
 Efficient Transition State Searches by Freezing String Method with Graph Neural Network Potentials. http://arxiv.org/abs/2501.06159

 ## License